-• Education Other Than At School Programme (EOTAS)
+Education Other Than At School Programme (EOTAS)

 EOTAS provides a programme tailored to the educational and vocational needs of pupils on its register.
 It offers full and part time provision for those pupils aged 11-16 years of age, who are experiencing behavioural difficulties in school.
-Teachers in EOTAS work very closely with schools in the teaching of the core subjects.
-The rest of the provision for these pupils will run through a variety of venues based mainly at external providers.
+Teachers in EOTAS work very closely with schools in the teaching of the core subjects and foundation subject such as art and cookery.